jimmycallin/udeval/paper/paper.md

 # Categorizing dependency relations

-We motivate our categorization into categories of function and content relations based on the specification of universal dependency relations\footnote{\url{http://universaldependencies.github.io/docs/u/dep/index.html}}, linguistic intuition, and a newly developed statistical method.
+We motivate our choice of function and content relations based on the specification of universal dependency relations\footnote{\url{http://universaldependencies.github.io/docs/u/dep/index.html}}, linguistic intuition, and a newly developed statistical method.
 First, let us define what we consider to be function and content relations:

 - A _function relation_ is a relation that links a word with a function word.
 - A _content relation_ is a relation that either has _root_ as its head, or links a content word with another content word.